YeDeheng/bitgpu/README.md

   The GPU block_size, shown in the third column of the stdout log is purely a runtime optimization and does not affect correctness.

-  For this `poly3` example, the fastest range analysis runtime using GPU is `?? ms`, while the runtime using CPU is `?? s`
+  For this `poly3` example,  assume the desired number of sub-intervals is 128, the fastest range analysis runtime using GPU is `0.04032 ms`, while the runtime using CPU is `50.463 ms`.

 4. Finally run the bitwidth allocation algorithm.
-Again, you must provide your desired application-specific error threshold *$ERROR_THRESH* and the GPU block configuration *$BLOCKS*.
+Again, you must provide your desired application-specific error threshold `$ERROR_THRESH` and the GPU block configuration `$BLOCKS`.
   ```sh
   ./bin/bitslice_driver ./data/poly3/poly3.asm $ERROR_THRESH 1 1 $BLOCKS
   ```